 Unlike a lot of mainstream lenders, specialist lenders will make a decision based on your current situation and ability to make repayments, rather than seeing you have an IVA on your credit file and instantly refusing you.

-To get a mortgage with an IVA on your credit file, speak to a mortgage broker who has the right experience to help you.
-They’ll know the specialist lenders who’ll consider you and which ones will offer the best mortgage rates.
+To get a mortgage with an IVA on your credit file, it’s best to work with a specialist mortgage broker who has the right experience to help you.
+Our Mortgage Experts know the specialist lenders who’ll consider you and which ones will offer the right mortgage rates for your needs.
 Make an enquiry

 It’s best to be honest about an IVA on your mortgage application.
 Even if the IVA has dropped off your credit file after six years, most lenders will want to know about previous credit issues.